brightinteractive/django-encrypted-cookie-session/README.md

 Publishing releases to PyPI
 ===========================

-To publish a new version of django-validate-on-save to PyPI, set the `__version__` string in `encrypted_cookies/__init__.py`, then run:
+To publish a new version of django-encrypted-cookie-session to PyPI, set the `__version__` string in `encrypted_cookies/__init__.py`, then run:

     # Run the tests against multiple environments